Lots of events…

-This was a large scale week long production across two locations, all outdoors.
+This was a large scale week long production across two locations, all outdoors, put on by Nasu Enzuru - I've worked a fair few of their productions, but this was their largest.
 This involved a lot of set up, including building the steeldeck stage, lighting rig and full sound system.
 The tech was essential, the performances ran into the night so lighting was a must and with audience sizes of around 100, sound was also necessary, even just to save the actors voices over the course of the week.

-The sound had its challenges: we were running 14 radio mics outdoors where the range of the transmitters was limiting and for later performances, the sound was being amplified across a river.
+The sound had its challenges: we were running 14 radio mics outdoors where the range of the transmitters was limited and for later performances, the sound was being amplified across a river - this is one of the few shows I've worked on where you get to the FOH by punt (this only created a few interesting issues to troubleshoot...).
 That said, we had few issues, the radio mics were reliable and all of the action was well heard and seen, getting a great response from the audience, with plentiful laughs.

 Audacious Productions is the theatre company at Comberton Village College, where I went for secondary school.
 They put on large shows like Copacabana, Grease and We Will Rock You.
 With both actors and crew made up mostly by students, they produce impressive shows with large audiences each night.
-My role in these shows lay mostly in radio mics - usually over 15 with a complex script.
+There would usually be a week of set up and rehearsals where I gained experience of rigging a set, as well as micing up bands and setting up desks.
+My role at FOH these shows lay mostly in running sound for the radio mics - usually over 15 mics with a complex script.

 We Will Rock You was the largest show to date that Audacious Productions had put on and was the last that I was actively involved with.
-If you watch the timelapse I put together of it on the videos page, you get an idea of the scale of it and the amount of tech we were working with.
+There were roughly 20 radio mics, a full band, visuals, complex set and a lighting rig.

 You Can't Stop The Beat was a compilation of songs from well-known musicals that toured in Germany.
 I was invited on the exchange to do all of the tech for the show.
 This entailed running the mix of the band, chorus and 4 radio mics, as well as the lights and a general stagehand.